Dood3/walkthrough-s-/cybercrafted.md

 ***ANSWER 4:***

-To let feroxbuster doing its thing, I let it loose on the found subdomains in alphabetical order.
+For feroxbuster doing its thing, I let it loose on the found subdomains in alphabetical order.
 Meanwhile, I thought it would be a good idea to capture a request from the login page with Burp and
 throw sqlmap at it.
-Which turned out useless.
+Which turned out as being useless.
 I'll spare you the depressing picture of sqlmap just not being able to dump anything..
+But I can tell you: *it is sad..*

 ![PIC_FEROX](https://user-images.githubusercontent.com/93183445/142762339-5a073028-6219-468c-8996-52302caef76c.png)